 Poured alongside the 2003 Mondavi VHR as a comparison.
 60 cab/40 merlot.

 Decanted an hour.
 The similarities between this and the ‘03 Mondavi VHR the first hour was shocking…even as the host, I wondered if I switched the wines.
 Slight hint of brett but certainly not overpowering.
 Leather, herbs de Provence, sweet vanilla pipe tobacco, graphite up front aromatically.
 Dark roast mocha, red and black berry fruit, cassis, really nice vein of acidity and tannin.
 This remained unchanged during the lunch.
-Seems like it’s in a peak window (maybe close to the top?) where I imagine it will hold another 5-7yrs easily before turning more tertiary. — a year ago
+Seems like it’s in a peak window (maybe close to the top?) where I imagine it will hold another 5-7yrs easily before turning more tertiary. — 2 years ago